Bachelor of Arts in Architectural Studies – Admissions

 While the cumulative GPA is an important admissions evaluation factor, the committee places special emphasis on the applicant's performance in preparatory architectural course work.
 It is to the student's advantage to take as many of these courses as possible before applying to the program.

 The Department of Architecture wants every applicant to present his or her best possible case for admission.
 All applicants submit a comprehensive portfolio containing the completed application form, academic record, extra-curricular experiences, employment record, and samples of design/art abilities.
-The portfolio pages must be 8.5 in. x 11 in. vertical format with a maximum of 12 pages (24 sides).
+The portfolio pages must be 8.5 in. x 11 in. vertical format only with a maximum of 12 pages (24 sides) of artwork in addition to application materials.
 Portfolios should be wire bound, using clear or sturdy covers (no wood, metal or glass) The material should be sequenced in the following order:

 - Department Application.